 However, sometimes companies overlook this factor and build software first, then try to squeeze data into the new app when it is ready.
 Such an approach frequently leads to a huge data conversion mess, so there is a risk of a new software launch failure.
 To avoid such consequences, it’s better to focus on current data structure while building a new system.
 Remember, data is a core of the whole system.

 3. Removing Spare Features

 Enterprise software usually consists of a few distinct apps with a great number of little features, so it is very unlikely one individual stakeholder is aware of all of them.
 Thus, you can assume some of them are not necessary, but don’t hurry to remove spare functionality.
 While a particular feature may be irrelevant for one department, it easily could be crucial for another.
 Imagine how unpleasant it would be to discover missing functionality after the modernized system launch.

-How to insert only necessary features into the application?
+How to insert only the necessary features into the application?
 Start from the redesign of legacy UI/UX.
-Legacy Application UI/UX Modernization
+Risks and Approaches of Legacy Application UI/UX Modernization

 Of course, rudimentary features arise from time to time, and it is better to eliminate them to decongest the system.
 However, it doesn’t mean you have to eliminate every feature you assume is not relevant.
 Consider users first.
 Think about every employee who uses the application, as its convenience directly influences their productivity.